MehranGhamaty/PointProcesses/README.md

 # Description

-It's a fire extinguisher or a light saber, depending on your perspective.

 The python package is written to explore point processes, specifically anytime versions of temporal point process.
 The tool is written with TensorFlow's automatic differentiation, along with